From the maitre’d and bridal attendant to the flower delivery and chef, we’ve got you covered.

 Trying to keep track of everything for your wedding is a full-time job.
 We get that.
 So, when it comes to keeping track of your spending, all those balancing skills you learned in home ec are kicking in.
 And just when you think you’ve spent enough, you realize you have to tip a whole list of people – and everyone has a different requirement or opinion on the amount you “should” tip.
-Each venue will give you a recommendation as well.
-And while there are some guidelines, at the end of the day, you really should tip what you feel comfortable with and what you feel the vendors deserve.

 Pre-Wedding Day Tips

-Trials – this includes hair or makeup, 20% of the cost of service (ie. $100 bill is a $20 tip)
+Trials – this includes hair or makeup, 20% of the cost of service (ie. $100 invoice is a $20 tip)

 Engagement shoot – $50-75